A Guide To Crafting Your Brand Voice

 This mission reflects Google's commitment to providing access to information for everyone, everywhere, whether they are looking for search results, maps, books, tools, or even just email.

-Google's minimalist design and focus on delivering the most relevant search results positions them as a trusted source of information and insight.
-By constantly innovating and expanding their offerings, from search to maps to AI assistants, Google establishes itself as a wise leader ushering us into a more connected, technologically empowered future.
+Google's minimalist design and focus on delivering the most relevant search results position them as a trusted source of information and insight.
+By constantly innovating and expanding its offerings, from search to maps to AI assistants, Google establishes itself as a wise leader, ushering us into a more connected, technologically empowered future.

 Example #3 - Rolex and The King

-Another example is Rolex, who comfortably wear The King as their brand archetype.
-Known for their luxury watches, Rolex positions itself as a symbol of success, prestige, and exclusivity.
+Another example is Rolex, which comfortably wears The King as its brand archetype.
+Known for its luxury watches, Rolex positions itself as a symbol of success, prestige, and exclusivity.

-Take a look at this ad on the right hand side FFS.
-This basically says; ā€œGoing into battle with other world leaders for your job—you better be wearing a Rolexā€.
+Take a look at this ad on the right-hand side of FFS.
+This basically says, ā€œGoing into battle with other world leaders for your job—you better be wearing a Rolexā€.

 By owning a Rolex, customers feel they are part of an elite group that has achieved a level of mastery and success that the average human peasant could only dream of.
 James Bond type.

-*Not sure why I went to hard on Rolex just now.
+*Not sure why I went too hard on Rolex just now.
 Something took over my fingers.
 I simply could not control it.

 Example #4 - M&Ms and The Joker